Divorce Lawyer in Strathpine, QLD

 What is a Divorce?

-A divorce is technically the legal ending of a marriage.
+Divorce is technically the legal ending of a marriage.
 The only real requirement for a divorce is the “irretrievable breakdown” of a marriage.
-You can prove the irretrievable breakdown of a marriage by demonstrating that the husband and wife have not cohabitated (or been ‘separated’) for a full year with no hope of getting back together.
+You can prove the irretrievable breakdown of the marriage by demonstrating that the husband and wife have not cohabitated (or been ‘separated’) for a full year with no hope of getting back together.

 It can be a painful, jarring, emotional upheaval of a relationship, though hopefully leads to a more satisfying existence for both ex-partners.
 Fortunately, you don’t have to undergo it alone.